This is an old revision of the document!

 How accurately can they tell information about the engines simply from hearing them?

 what do the various elements of engine sound communicate/connotate in the culture?
+In which ways are these engine sounds associated with status?

 What is the history of this culture?
 Has it changed over time and where is it heading?